Relocation Guide

 Internet and Mobile Services

 Monthly costs for internet and TV packages typically range between €25 and €60.
-Mobile SIM cards can be obtained easily, either prepaid or under contract.
+Mobile SIM cards can usually be obtained easily, either prepaid or under contract.

 Cultural Integration and Daily Etiquette